dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - Create SLO for main application or main frontend services (but not for all)
       - Define only 1 threshold : the SLO target for full Observability of your application.
-- Add SLO alert on Burn Rate
+- Add SLO alert on Fast Burn rate
-- Add SLO alert on Error Budget
+- Add SLO alert on SLOW  Burn rate
 - Create Alerting Profile on SLO alert
 - Add ITSM notification without delay
       - Critical for Fast Burn Rate
       - Warning for Slow Burn Rate or Error Budget

+You can use template monaco [here](https://github.com/dynatrace-ace-services/easy-itsm-integration/tree/main/template_monaco)

 ## ITSM Integration : Persistent problems